 “live” to her brother in California.

 For inpatient services, no room and board fee is required of patients, as the cost is a covered benefit under Medicare and Medicaid.
-For routine care, the rate is $180/day; adjustable fees are calculated on a sliding scale based on the patient's ability to pay (bank statements and previous tax return documentation).
+For routine care, the rate is calculated on a sliding scale based on the patient's ability to pay (bank statements and previous tax return documentation).